iacobcatalin123/Bookmaster-Public/README.md

 This system will help your community get paid more based on how much they are willing to spend on education :)

+Once you decide a job on which to write a book, the players can purchase it and get extra experience / money based on the skill level they have.

 ## Showcase

 ![bookmaster](pictures/uishowcase.png)